Konstantin-CM/time-tracking-app/README.md

 ## Usage

 Make the app as your startpage of your browser or add it as pinned tab to your browser and tracking will work automatically.
+You can delete your locally stored history in the settings.

 ## Public App